 We all have bills to pay.
 That's the reality of life.
 Sometimes we need to remind ourselves that the job, as awful as it is, provides the financial security that makes life a little easier.
 That paycheck will keep your life afloat until a better opportunity comes along.

 You can’t make the best decisions if you haven't thought through the consequences.

 2. List three ways your life would be more difficult if you quit your job without having another one to take its place.

 There may be a time that you just want to walk away.
 I once had a job that was so awful, I had frequent dreams of walking away.
 But, I wasn't in a position to do that.
 And knowing that, kept me from making a financially catastrophic decision.

 I hated the job.
 I didn't want to be there, but I knew quitting would create a whole new level of problems that I wasn't equipped to deal with.

 If you're tempted to just walk off the job, think realistically about how your life would change if you lost the paycheck you’re getting right now.
 I call this thinking forward.

 Look into the future and try to predict the consequences of walking away without another job to replace this one.
 Ultimately, you have to decide what you can live with and without.
 Just make sure that you’ve thought through the consequences of losing your paycheck before you make that decision.
 You can't make good decisions if you haven't thought through the potential consequences of those decisions.
 Think forward before you quit.

-3. Name three coworkers (or other people you know at work) that you appreciate.
+3. Name three coworkers or other people at work that you appreciate.